Art of Fighting

 Art of Fighting is a story-driven fighting game where players control fighters Ryo Sakazaki or Robert Garcia, traveling around the fictional city of South Town in search of Ryo's captured sister, Yuri.
 The player has to defeat eight other fighters with their own unique fighting styles to finish the game.
 It plays similarly to other fighting games, such as Fatal Fury or Street Fighter II.
 Players face a variety of opponents in matches fought to the best of three rounds.
 Matches are decided by the computer if they conclude four rounds without a winner.
 There are multiple characters, each having a unique fighting style and set of special techniques.

 Unlike later entries, only Ryo and Robert are selectable in the single-player story mode, though all characters can be controlled in the two-player versus mode.
-There are two difficulty levels for the story mode (Normal and Hard).
+There are two difficulty levels for the story mode (Normal and Hard), and the game can only be continued twice.

 Characters move with Left and Right and dash with Left Left and Right Right.
 They jump with Up and flip back and forth with Up-left and Up-right.
 They crouch with Down.
 Characters can punch with A and kick with B. They perform a low kick with A+B, which can sweep opponents.
 Throwing is done by holding the D-Pad toward the opponent while pressing C (but not all characters can throw).
 Blocking is done by holding the D-Pad away from the opponent while standing or crouching.